redBorder/rb-register/README.md

 ### Unregistered status

-The sensor will start at "Not registered" status so it will try to contact to `register.redborder.net` (managed by the same process than `cloud.redborder.net` now).
+The sensor will start at "Not registered" status so it will try to contact to given url (managed by the same process than `cloud.redborder.net` now).
 The sensor will generate an http post message sending this data:

 #### Register request